 A wealth of nearby restaurants, vibrant game-night atmosphere, and reasonable pricing – 2014 tickets can be bought online for as little as $11 each – have helped make the dome a popular summertime destination, whether it’s a lazy Sunday afternoon or a brisk weekday evening.
 There are also 81 home games in each season, giving you a gigantic selection to choose from, including “Premium Game” matchups against vaunted rivals like the New York Yankees.

-2014 season preview: high stakes, roads to redemption — and a whole lot of free pizza
+2014 Blue Jays season preview: high stakes, roads to redemption

 If you keep an eye on Toronto sports then you’re probably already aware that the Toronto Blue Jays have a lot on the line, following an injury-strewn 2013 season that ultimately ended with the Jays unable to secure a playoff spot last October.